Mary E. Van Lennep: Career

 In 1843, when Van Lennep was asked to contemplate the missionary field as the scene of her future work, before deciding to enter upon it, she examined her qualifications for the work.
 The work of missions was, in her estimation, a great work; and the preparation which she deemed necessary for entering upon it was something more than external accomplishments, or piety even.
 She felt that there must be a love for the work itself; a preference of it to any other work, and a willingness to make personal sacrifices whenever the salvation of souls or the cause of Christ should in any way require it.
 As noted in her journal, she had a constant sense of her dependence on divine aid in all her efforts to promote the spiritual welfare of others, and this was especially true when contemplating her qualifications for the work of missions.
 She had from early youth been a devoted, self-denying worker of the church at home, but now that her field was about to be changed, she felt a new and increased sense of dependence upon God for aid.
 Under a deep conviction of helplessness if left to herself, she resolved to leave things in God's hands.
 But her preparation was but in part completed when she decided with regard to her qualifications for laboring in a foreign field.
-She felt another responsibility to be resting upon her and that was the be useful in the United States.
+She felt another responsibility to be resting upon her and that was to be useful in the United States.
 But her parents helped her in her decision to become a foreign missionary.

 On September 4, 1843, she wed Rev. Henry John Van Lennep (1815-1889).
 Born in Smyrna, he was a missionary under the patronage of the American Board of Commissioners for Foreign Missions, and was destined to return to Turkey.
 After the wedding, the couple spent their honeymoon at Niagara Falls, as well as stopping by Rochester, New York for a meeting of the American Board.

 Along with her piano and bureau, she sailed from Boston in company with her husband and father, in the barque, Stamboul, on October 11, 1843, with the missionaries well-accommodated on board.
 Most of the voyage was spent by Van Lennep in preparing herself for the future and in the study of those languages which she would most need.
 She enjoyed the passage more than any other woman on board.
 On November 5, they could see the Rock of Gibraltar, and they moored at Malta on November 16.
 About December 1, they arrived at Smyrna, and spent a month at the home of her mother-in-law.
 At the end of December, they removed to their new home, which stood near the sea shore and included a garden with fruit trees.
 They found her husband's former associates who were friendly to them, and soon, their residence in Smyrna became pleasant.